 Crate sizing is important.
 Too big and they will think it is ok to poop in a corner and lay on the other side.
 The crate should be big enough for the pup to stand up and turn around.

 Sleeps in crate all night.
 Carry pup to potty spot, do not let them walk.
 After he/she goes potty, bring in and serve breakfast.
 After he/she eats, right back into the crate.
 Wait 20-30 minutes, take to potty spot, doesn't go potty, right back in the crate. (if he/she goes potty and you need to go to work or can not supervise the pup, right back in the crate is ok too)

 Basically, the pup cannot come out for supervised play until you see them potty.

 Again, the pup should be in your lap, be in the potty spot, or you are watching every move they make or they are in their crate.
 These are the only options until potty trained.
 If you are consistent, you can have the pup trained in approximately 30 days.

-I have a 24" x 30" available for $62.00 and it comes in white or black and a smaller one that is about 12" x 18" for $47.00 and is white.
-I have crate packages too.
+We have a 24" x 30" available for $65.00 and it comes in white or black and a smaller one that is about 12" x 18" for $50.00 and is white.
+We have crate packages too.
 For either small or large you get a crate and a bed with a removable fleece cover for washing.
-The large crate package is $80.00 and the smaller one is $60.00 Great for gift giving!
+The large crate package is $85.00 and the smaller one is $68.00.
+We now also a package that includes a the crate, bed, toy and a20# bag of food for: large $130 and small $110.
+Great for gift giving!